Dr Lisa Grech

 Dr Grech is committed to translational research that is focused on consumer, healthcare services and socioeconomic benefits.
 She is a consumer investigator, having been diagnosed with relapsing-remitting multiple sclerosis in 2000.
 She is a volunteer support worker for people with MS through Multiple Sclerosis Limited and values the understanding this provides about the experiences of people with multiple sclerosis away from the research setting.

-Anxiety; Cancer Care; Medication adherence; Executive Function; Coping; Stress
+Anxiety; Medication adherence; Executive Function; Coping; multiple sclerosis; depression; disability language

 PhD candidate and honours supervision